 Ehline Law Firm has the required knowledge and resources to handle rideshare accident claims, regardless of your Uber or Lyft accident circumstances.
-On behalf of our clients, we have a track record of obtaining significant settlements and jury awards.
+We have a track record of obtaining significant settlements and jury awards on behalf of our clients.

 Getting a free consultation with an expert attorney at Uber and Lyft accidents remains vital and extremely helpful in charting a course toward obtaining full and fair financial compensation.
 Being the driver of a car involved in an accident is difficult enough.

 You’ll need to communicate with the other driver, exchange insurance information, and possibly file a personal injury claim.
 As a rideshare platform passenger, the process is much more complex.

 You might not know who is to blame for your injuries or your legal options under California law.
 You’ll need to know how to file an insurance claim if you’ve been wounded in a rideshare accident as a passenger.

 Steps in Reporting a Rideshare Injury Claim?

 - First, call the cops to report your Uber accident.
 Obtain your Uber driver’s insurance details, but don’t expect to be in good hands until you form an attorney-client relationship with a legal representative.
 Report the collision to Uber once you’ve sought medical attention for any injuries.
 Select “Trip Issues and Fare Adjustments” from the app’s menu.
 Press “I was in an accident,” then describe what happened.